-If you suspect that someone, or even yourself might be suffering from memory loss, you may notice some of the symptoms shown below.
+If you suspect that someone, or even yourself might be suffering from memory loss, it coud be the first signs of dementia.

-It as always a good idea to be checked by a doctor if you do suspect that yourself or somebody you know is suffering from memory problems.
-If you or the individual are reluctant to see a GP, why not take a simple dementia test to see if your/their memory is being affected by something that needs further investigation.
+It as always a good idea to be checked by a doctor if you do suspect that yourself or somebody you know is having memory problems.
+If you or the individual are reluctant to see a GP, why not take a simple dementia test to see if your memory is being affected by something that needs further investigation.

 - The person might have a problem finding the correct words to say.
 This can become more evident in a stressful situation.
 They could find difficulty in answering questions about themselves.

-- Names of their family become difficult to remember.
+- In the first signs of dementia often family names become difficult to remember.

 - The person may feel disorientated.
 Examples could be the person not recognising familiar places that you know they should know such as roads and areas near to where they live.
 The dementia sufferer could easily get confused about the time of day and start acting out of place, and example would be getting up in the middle of the night wanting to go somewhere.